The Casino Marino is one of the more unique places to visit in Dublin.

-The (Royal) Dublin Society founded the Botanic Gardens in 1795 and are owned by the Office of Public Works.
+The (Royal) Dublin Society founded the Botanic Gardens in 1795 and is owned by the Office of Public Works.
 Over 20,000 living plants are grown here, and there are also millions of dried specimens.
 The gardens are active in biodiversity, conservation and sustainable development.

 FAQs about the Casino at Marino

 We’ve had a lot of questions over the years asking about everything from ‘Can you go inside the Casino in Marino?’ to ‘Is there parking at the Marino Casino?’.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 Is the Casino Marino open to the public?